softplus/Esp32Repartition/README.md

 *Use at your own risk.*

 Risk: This can brick your ESP32 device and require a USB firmware reinstall.
 I am not responsible for any damage caused by this software.
+This code is not tested on many devices.
+Use at your own risk, really.
+Also, make sure your device doesn't randomly get rebooted / have bad power;
+if it stops at the wrong time (the window is short), it can disable your partition table and require a USB firmware reinstall.

 ## What it does